-Ryan Gosling has long been a champion of stoic characters, and his recent portrayal of Neil Armstrong in the film First Man brings that quiet, serious tone to an important place.
-An accurate and detailed account of the monumental first moon landing, the film also serves as a chilling metaphor for depression and grief.
+Ryan Gosling has long been a master of stoic characters, and his recent portrayal of Neil Armstrong in the film First Man brings that quiet, serious tone to an informative space.
+An accurate and detailed account of the monumental first moon landing, the film also serves as a crystal-clear metaphor for depression and grief.

-The story is built around the loss of Armstrong’s daughter, and how he carried the sadness from her death, and several deaths of fellow astronaut friends at NASA.
+The story is built around the loss of Armstrong’s daughter, and how he carried the sadness from her death, and several subsequent deaths of fellow astronauts at NASA.
 It would be presumptuous to say that Academy Award-winning screenwriter Josh Singer structured this film intentionally to address mental health.
 I can’t interview him.
-But there is also reason to believe there is some intention there.
-He does, however, have a skill for telling true stories in a format that addresses larger philosophies.
+But there is reason to believe there is some intention there.
+Additionally, Singer does have a demonstrated skill for telling true stories in a format that addresses larger philosophies.

 His Oscar script for the 2016 Best Picture winning Spotlight was profoundly tight and focused on its portrayal of the Boston Globe’s excavation of the Catholic Church sexual harassment epidemic.
 The script had no unnecessary asides or drama.
 It focused on the facts, and the movements made by a group of individuals to achieve something noteworthy.
 This slim, compact approach brilliantly parallels the writing style that journalists live and die by.
 The Globe’s writers only had room for facts, and the most important facts, and so, that’s how Singer treated the script.